- A lot of arrhythmias are harmless, but some of them can be serious or even life-threatening.

 - cola nut

-Before you take any supplements, talk with your doctor.
-Some potent herbal supplements could have adverse interactions with certain prescription or over-the-counter medications that you may be taking.
+Talk to your doctor before you take any supplements.
+Some herbal supplements are potent and can have adverse reactions with certain prescription or over-the-counter medications you may be taking.
 While the right amounts of these substances might be helpful, the wrong amount can be harmful or even fatal.

-- DHA and EPA can cause bleeding if taken with warfarin (Coumadin).
+Docosahexaenoic acid and eicosapentaenoic acid, which are present in fish oil, can cause bleeding if taken with warfarin (Coumadin).
 They must be stopped at least two weeks before any surgery.

-- Potassium can cause rash, nausea, vomiting, and diarrhea.
-Potassium should not be taken if you have hyperkalemia (high blood potassium).
-Even if you are potassium deficient, you should consult your doctor before taking a potassium supplement.
+You shouldn’t take it if you have hyperkalemia, or high blood potassium.
+Even if you’re potassium deficient, you should consult your doctor before taking a potassium supplement.